dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 # ![Guernica](img/guernica.jpg)

+---

+ - A layman can identify that the images you've just seen are important.
+ - An **art historian** can tell you much more:
+    - The artist
+    - The movement
+    - The inspiration/influences of the artist
+    - The techniques used
+    -
 ----

 ### The Big Questions

 - Who wrote the paper?
 - What question are they trying to answer?
 - Why are they asking the question?
 - How are they trying to answer it?
 - What are their results?
 - Do you believe the results?

 --